-- 5.8 The police officer in charge of an investigation or inquiry concerning an arrested person or detainee should maintain an accurate record, in writing, of all details pertaining to such investigation or inquiry. - 5.9 Such officer should have full knowledge on all details pertaining to such an investigation or inquiry, including details of the police officers and other officials present during such investigation or inquiry.
-Such officer should be accountable and answerable with regard to all details pertaining to investigations or inquiries conducted under their purview.
+5.8 The police officer in charge of an investigation or inquiry concerning an arrested person or detainee should maintain an accurate record, in writing, of all details pertaining to such investigation or inquiry.

-- 5.10 Where possible, an audio and/or video recording of an inquiry should be maintained.
-In the case of audio recordings, the inquiring officer should begin by stating the date and time of the inquiry and the identities of the persons present at the inquiry.
-In the case of video recordings, the recording should capture all persons present in the room. - 5.11 All records of inquiries should be kept in a safe and accessible location and made available to any judicial or other competent authority or institution authorised to obtain such records by law.
+- 5.9 Such officer should have full knowledge on all details pertaining to such an investigation or inquiry, including details of the police officers and other officials present during such investigation or inquiry.
+Such officer should be accountable and answerable with regard to all details pertaining to investigations or inquiries conducted under their purview. - 5.10 All records of inquiries should be kept in a safe and accessible location and made available to any judicial or other competent authority or institution authorised to obtain such records by law.

-6. Reporting and accountability
+6. Reporting and Accountability